 Apple cider vinegar is known to have a huge impact on a woman’s body.
 Pregnant ladies and lactating mothers are generally advised to avoid it.
 People who are on medication or going through chemotherapy should also avoid consuming apple cider vinegar.

 We hope this article on potential side effects of apple cider vinegar was useful.
-If you know any other side effects of ACV, please comment in the box below.
+If you know any other adverse effects, please comment in the box below.

 - Is Apple Cider Vinegar (Seb Ka Sirka) Safe During Pregnancy